brainsatplay/brainsatplay/docs/blog/2022-07-28-hello-world.md

 hide_table_of_contents: false
 ---

-citizens of the internet,
+Denizens of the Internet,

-for too long, you have been considered passive consumers of the world wide web. join us to take back the original mission: to make the internet accessible to everyone.
+For too long, you have been considered passive consumers of the World Wide Web.
+Since the development of the first web browser-editor ([WorldWideWeb / Nexus](https://www.w3.org/People/Berners-Lee/WorldWideWeb.html)) in 1990, the web has transitioned into a passive, constrained medium for transaction.

+Join us to reinvigorate its original mission: To make the internet accessible to everyone.

+We are hosting a community application at https://brainsatplay.com.
+This was designed on top of the Web Application Specification Language (WASL) to allow for the entire web to be architected as an indexable set of composable units.

-we are hosting a community application at https://brainsatplay.com. explore it. copy it. edit it. show us what you can do.
+Explore it.
+Copy it.
+Remix it.
+Plagiarize it.
+Show us what you can do.

-garrett flynn and josh brewster